ckenaston/ckenaston.github.io/pages/cv.md

 ## CAMPUS PRESENTATIONS

+Guest Lecturer, “Transformative Travel: Howard Thurman’s Pilgrimage to Ceylon and the Making of the US Civil Rights Movement,” On the Shoulders of Giants, Comparative Philosophy Department, Randolph College, December 5, 2025.

+Guest Co-Lecturer with Dr. Amy Cohen, “Right and Wrong,” Life More Abundant, First Year Experience Program, Randolph College, September 29, 2025.

 Invited Respondent, Chapters 2-3 of Faculty Member’s Book Manuscript, Department of Religious Studies, University of Virginia, October 8, 2021.

 “Expanding Mainwave Religion: Race, Music, and Citizenship in 1930s Network Radio,” Virginia Colloquium in American Religion, March 24, 2021.